Chikae-Tatsumi/Ntural-Farming/1_Data_construction/README.md

 In bacterial 16S RNA fastq files, the fastq files namesd as from "...16S_001_R..." to "...16S_010_R...", from "...16S_012_R..." to "...16S_025_R...", from "...16S_029_R..." to "...16S_036_R...", and from "...16S_043_R..." to "...16S_049_R..." have the full forward primer sequence, but the other files does not have the first two bases GT.
 In fungal ITS fastq files, the fastq files namesd as from "...ITS_103_R..." to "...ITS_114_R..." have the full forward primer sequence, but the other files does not have the first one bases T.

-# Other data availability
+# Data availability
-Please contact me if you need any input files (e.g., metadata.csv).
+As mentioned above, the sequence data is available online.
+Please contact me if you need any other input files (e.g., metadata.csv).

 # File order
 For ITS, please run F1 -> F2 -> ... -> F4 files.
 For 16S rRNA, please run P1 -> P2 -> ... -> P4 files.